Advanced-computer-lab-2024/Very-good/README.md

 This project is currently under development and is not suitable for production use.

-### Known Issues:
+### Current Issues:
 - **Navigation Challenges**:
-  Users may find it difficult to navigate the site if the layout or menu system is not intuitive.
+  Users find it difficult to navigate the site due to an unintuitive layout and menu system.

 - **Inadequate Error Handling**:
-  Missing or unclear error messages can confuse users when something goes wrong (e.g., failed bookings or API errors).
+  Missing or unclear error messages confuse users when something goes wrong (e.g., failed bookings or API errors).

 - **Accessibility Barriers**:
-  Lack of accessibility features (e.g., screen reader support, keyboard navigation) could make the site unusable for some users.
+  The site lacks important accessibility features (e.g., screen reader support, keyboard navigation), making it unusable for some users.

-Plans are in place to address these issues, add more automated tests, and expand the documentation in future updates.
+We are actively working on addressing these issues, adding more automated tests, and expanding the documentation in future updates.

 ---